KarthikMgk/Time-Series-Router-traffic-forecasting/README.md

 # Overview of dataset
 Dataset was given by CanGo Networks pvt ltd. It consists of KPI, ne_date, ne_id, ne_hour, metric and the value.
 Here value is our predictor variable.
 There are 5 network devices in the data for which we will have to forecast their value for the next 2 or 3 days.
 Dataset has 3600 odd records and 6 features

+# Techniques I tried
+I started with AR and Arima since we had hourly predictions for a month.
+But unfortunately, both of these models were not able to capture the dynamics in the data.
+Hence I posed this as a regression problem, I created some more features and did regression using XGBoost regressor and the results were great!